etlbox/etlbox.website/hugo/content/docs/stream-connectors/text.md

 The text source let you read data from any text file.
 It will read every line from the source which can be transformed with a ParseLineAction - this allows you to parse the line into your data object as you like.
 As you need to define how a line in your file is converted into an object yourself, this source is not as convenient as other sources, but offers the most flexibility when reading text files in a non common format.

-Let's go through an exmaple.
+Let's go through an example.
 If your text file look like this:

 ```
 1--A